SuperblocksHQ/superblocks-lab/README.md

 yarn build
 ```

 The dist files will be inside `./dist`.
+Note that the this command uses production version of ".env" file, so in order to test it locally - the local environmental file variables should be used.

 ### Bumping version
 Set the new version both in `app.js` and in `manifest.json`.